Skip To Main Content

 “A field within the social sciences that studies how to strengthen relationships between individuals as well as social connections within communities.”
 International Institute of Restorative Practices

-• The LTHS Building Leadership Team has been engaged in learning about restorative practices.
-The Building Leadership Team has attended professional learning sessions with internal and consultant experts, participated in collaborative book reads, and completed site visits.
-The LTHS Student Services Division has joined the Building Leadership Team in participating in an ongoing series about Tier 1 Restorative Practices Implementation with a focus on building community.
+• Prior to the 24-25 school year, the LTHS Building Leadership Team engaged in significant learning about restorative practices.
+The Building Leadership Team attended professional learning sessions with internal and consultant experts, participated in collaborative book reads, and completed site visits.
+The LTHS Student Services Division joined the Building Leadership Team in participating in an ongoing series about Tier 1 Restorative Practices Implementation with a focus on building community.

 • Use of Panorama and 5Essentials to Assess/Monitor Data (Staff, Student, Parent/Guardian) Regarding Perceptions of Culture & Climate and Determine Action Steps/Plans